Home Trending Business Tips Bankruptcy Code in India

 • The Companies Act, 2013.

-Prior to the adoption of this Code, there were several agencies responsible for handling issues connected to debt, defaults, and bankruptcy, which typically causes delays, complexity, and greater expenses during the settlement of insolvency.
-For ill industrial enterprises, the “Board for Industrial and Financial Reconstruction (BIFR),” one of the Insolvency Regulators, has been a myth.
-The Insolvency and Bankruptcy Code, 2016, is anticipated to accelerate cases that have been languishing for a long time and resolve them within 180 days with an additional 90-day window.
+Before the adoption of this Code, there were several agencies responsible for handling issues connected to debt, defaults, and bankruptcy, which typically causes delays, complexity, and greater expenses during the settlement of insolvency.
+The “Board for Industrial and Financial Reconstruction (BIFR),” one of the Insolvency Regulators, has been a myth for ill industrial enterprises.
+The Insolvency and Bankruptcy Code, 2016, is anticipated to accelerate cases languishing for a long time and resolve them within 180 days with an additional 90-day window.

 The following entities’ bankruptcy, voluntary liquidation, or insolvency shall be subject to the requirements of the Code: